-The best Texas sheet cake tastes like nostalgia with a plush chocolate cake baked in a jelly roll pan and topped with a fudgy icing and toasted pecans.
-This is so easy to make and perfect for parties!
+This Texas chocolate sheet cake recipe is made with buttermilk for a nostalgic and deliciously plush texture.
+Baked in a jelly roll pan and topped with a fudgy icing and toasted pecans, this cake is so easy to make and perfect for parties!

 - It comes straight from Grammy!
-This recipes comes from the wonderful JoAnn Westmoreland (“Grammy” to granddaughter and recipe submitter, Alissa Minshew)!
-It’ll taste just like your favorite cake from your grandma.
+This recipes comes from the wonderful JoAnn Westmoreland (“Grammy” to granddaughter and recipe submitter, Alissa Minshew).
+The straightforward deliciousness of this simple chocolate sheet cake is so comforting!

 - Oil and butter: Two types of fat combine for an irresistibly soft and moist crumb.